Exploring real-world challenges with STEAM

 Global citizenship in the community

 We believe that the full value of STEAM is not just in the classroom, but in getting out into the local community.
 This can be put into practice in lots of different ways.
 We may ask our students to identify an issue, like a lack of recycling infrastructure, and find a solution to it, for example.
-Going further afield, our students also all have the chance to attend citizenship expeditions, such as taking part in sustainable development and construction programmes in Tanzania.
+Going further afield, our students also all have the chance to attend citizenship expeditions, such as taking part in sustainable development and construction programmes in Tanzania and our Year 10 Geography students who visit Langkawi to collect data and write a report about the impacts of tourism on the island.

 Whether at home or abroad, STEAM learning provides amazing experiences which teach our students about what being a global citizen really means.
-For more on how we teach STEAM, please visit our Our Approach to STEAM page or get in touch with our admissions team.
+For more on how we teach STEAM, please visit www.britishschool.edu.my or get in touch with our admissions team.